 - The same goes for the Euonymus

-The picture below illustrates how the current arrangement allows sight from the road deep into the garden and how little privacy it brings for the white, cafe table and chairs that are situated in what could be a secluded spot.
+The picture below illustrates how the current arrangement allows sight from the road deep into the garden and how little privacy it brings to what could be a secluded spot.

 The following three pictures show the scene as we continue around the garden in a clockwise direction.

 The boundary in this part of the garden is perfectly in keeping and serves a very practical and satisfactory purpose.
 The only addition that you might want to consider is the addition of a trellis that runs along the top of the fence.
 This would increase the privacy, remove a lot of the visual clutter that’s seen from next door and it would provide the opportunity for planting a climber should you so wish.
 Please see the illustration below, it shows how trellis can be used to soften or blur the harsh distinction between property boundaries.
 When planted with climbers, the effect becomes even more successful.

 The final part of this section on boundaries brings us full circle to the back of Park Lane Cottage.